syncfusion-content/blazor-docs/blazor/context-menu/accessibility.md

 ## WAI-ARIA attributes

-The ContextMenu component followed the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/menubar/) patterns to meet the accessibility.
-The following ARIA attributes are used in the ContextMenu component:
+The Blazor ContextMenu component followed the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/menubar/) patterns to meet the accessibility.
+The following ARIA attributes are used in the Blazor ContextMenu component:

 | Attributes | Purpose |
 | --- | --- |